yuhangc9321/haxe-independent-study/blog-entries/week-7.md

 This advice applied other languages could mean using a hash map may not be necessary when an array would suffice.
 Or that it would be better to use a bool rather than a string or a integer for toggling between two things.
 This helps avoid unnecessary complexity in code and makes reading it easier.
 2. **Think about good UX.** The developer can be too used to their own product that some problems can go unnoticed.
 Try asking a friend test out your product and give feedback.
+The game gives feedback for every action the player takes, both through audio (e.g. button click sound) and visual cues (e.g. damage popups).

 [Previous](week-6.md) | [Home](../README.md) | [Next](week-8.md)